Community and Environment

 Policy and Standards

-To provide stronger and more transparent accountability of the police, the Commissioner has been elected by the public to hold the chief constable to account; effectively making the police answerable to the communities they serve.
+To provide stronger and more transparent accountability of the police, the Mayor of West Yorkshire holds the Chief Constable to account, helping to make the police answerable to the communities they serve.

 More details about this and the Mayor and Deputy Mayor for Policing and Crime are available on the West Yorkshire Combined Authority website - https://www.westyorks-ca.gov.uk/policingandcrime/

 Page last reviewed : October 2021